eschabell/jbpm52_demo_rulenode/README.md

 You can read the test class comments for details as to what is happening and you will see the output of the process as it enters and leaves nodes.
-You can tweak the path taken by setting a variable 'validRequest' in the Initialize node, it is found in the Action property of that node.
+You can tweak the path taken by setting a variable 'validRequest' in the Initialize node, it is found in the Action property of that node and looks like
+this:

+	System.out.println("Entering Initialize Node");

+	// Set this to true or false to adjust path gateway will take. kcontext.setVariable("validRequest", true);

+	System.out.println("Set validRequest to: " + kcontext.getVariable("validRequest"));

+	System.out.println("Leaving Initialize Node");

 An example run should look like this if your validRequest is true: